woldner/VisualLinter/README.md

 ##### Requirements

-- ESLint installed globally e.g. `npm i eslint@latest --global`
+- ESLint installed locally _or_ globally
-- A valid ESLint configuration located in the current project folder _or_ your user's home directory
+- A valid ESLint configuration located in the current project folder (local) _or_ your user's home directory (global)

 ##### Notes